esatterwhite/node-seeli/gh-pages/getting-started.md

 $ mycli
 ```

-or if published the to npm registry
+or if published the to the npm registry

 ```bash
 $ npm install my-project -g